Joe Burrow Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- In last week's outing against the Chiefs, Burrow threw for yards while completing 60.5 percent of his passes, throwing two touchdowns with one interception.
+- Burrow put together a 250-yard performance against the Chiefs in the AFC Championship game, completing 60.5 percent of his passes with two touchdown passes while throwing one interception.

-- He also carried the ball five times for 25 yards, averaging five yards per carry on the ground.
+- Burrow added 25 yards on five carries, averaging five yards per carry .

 Burrow's Cincinnati Teammates